ICTU/quality-time/docs/USAGE.md

 ### Jenkins, Jenkins test report, JaCoCo Jenkins plugin, and OWASP dependency check Jenkins plugin

 To authorize *Quality-time* for (non-public resources in) Jenkins, you can either use a username and password or a username and [API token](https://wiki.jenkins.io/display/JENKINS/Authenticating+scripted+clients).
-Note that, unlike other sources, when using the API token Jenkins also requires the user name to which the token belongs.
+Note that, unlike other sources, when using the API token Jenkins also requires the username to which the token belongs.

 ### Generic JSON for security warnings